brainstormforce/automate-mautic/readme.txt

 == Changelog ==

 = 1.0.5 =
+* New: Add approved comment users condition in Rule ( Note : contact tracking will not work for this condtions instead new contact will be created. ).
 * New: Mautic Addons Compatibility.
 * Fix: Optimize code base and admin file loading.
 * Fix: Change refresh mautic data link position.